rutgerrademaker/ansible-raspberry-pi/README.md

 - When a compose file is updated services should be manually restarted.
 - Have not tested the full playbook "from scratch".
 - Using `latest` versions of docker images is never recommended, I should know better.
+- Unifi does not yet work via Traefik.
+- Quotes are not (yet) used consistent.

 ## Wishlist / TODO

-- Install my custom PiHole blocklist (or latest backup).
+- Install my custom Pi Hole blocklist (or latest backup).
 - Install my custom Unifi configuration (or latest backup).
 - Install letsencrypt SSL certificate(s).
 - Scheduled backup for data directory to other server.
 - Enable / configure firewall.
 - Automate creating DNS records in OpenWRT.
 - Provison Home Assistant configuration files for solar / mqtt / modbus etc.
+- Generalize DNS configuration (maybe local and/or public?).